IMERSS/biodiversity-change-protocol/content/en/about/index.md

 ---
-title: About Goldydocs
+title: About IMERSS
 linkTitle: About
 menu: {main: {weight: 10}}
 ---

-{{% blocks/cover title="About Goldydocs" image_anchor="bottom" height="auto" %}}
+{{% blocks/cover title="About IMERSS" image_anchor="bottom" height="auto" %}}

-A sample site using the Docsy Hugo theme.
-{.mt-5}
+Institute for Multidisciplinary Ecological Research in the Salish Sea {.mt-5}

 {{% /blocks/cover %}}

 {{% blocks/lead %}}

-Goldydocs is a sample site using the [Docsy](https://github.com/google/docsy) Hugo theme that shows what it can do and provides you with a template site structure.
-It’s designed for you to clone and edit as much as you like.
-See the different sections of the documentation and site for more ideas.
+IMERSS is a multidisciplinary, cross–cultural, and transboundary community of practice dedicated to long-term ecological research in the Salish Sea.
+We strive to foster open access to science, scholarship, technology and art, encouraging individuals to play active roles attending to changes in the ecosystems that surround us.

 {{% /blocks/lead %}}